 Closing Gaps in Functional Knowledge Through MOOCs and Bridge Courses

 Massive Open Online Courses (MOOCs) are one way to acquire skills that a candidate may not have obtained in his or her education or experience.
-These types of courses are educational programs hosted online that are designed to supplement education before applying to a master’s program.
+These types of courses are educational programs hosted online, often through major universities, and designed to be taken asynchronously, as convenient, in a wide variety of specialty areas.
+You proceed at your own pace and select the best match for your personal aspirations.

-Bridge courses are often available to students that have been accepted into a graduate program, but who may need to fill some gaps in knowledge before beginning master’s-level coursework.
+Bridge courses are just regular undergraduate courses that are often available to students that have been accepted into a graduate program, but who may need to fill some gaps in knowledge before beginning master’s-level coursework.
 The two types of bridge programs typically available are:

 - Fundamental bridge programs – courses in algorithms and their analysis, data structures, and linear algebra